hamzabouissi/fissaa/README.md

 you can open a pull request if you find it a problem and I will solve it.

-Note: to add this policies you need root account.
+Note: to add those policies you need root account.

 ## AWS Managed Policies